mantisec/terraform-provider-umbrella/internal/provider/docs/data-sources/customers.md

 ---
 page_title: "umbrella_customers Data Source - customers"
 description: |-
-  List the customers for the managed provider.
+  List the customers for the provider.
 ---

 # umbrella_customers (Data Source)

-List the customers for the managed provider.
+List the customers for the provider.

 ## Example Usage